mixer/developer-docs/pages/01.guides/01.mixplay/01.Introduction/doc.md

 ## Where to get help

 Have questions?
 Stuck?
 We're here to help!
-We have places you can get help so drop by!
+Please feel free to reach out at any time.

+- [Contact Us](mailto:mixerdevinfo@microsoft.com) - Send us an email.
 - [Gitter](https://gitter.im/Mixer/developers) - Chat with our team and other developers.
 - [Community Discord](https://discord.gg/mixer) - Hang out with other developers in our community Discord.